 Teachers: Please make these known to all entrants

-Schools entering pupils must agree to use absence code V when entering and to provide details of the children participating to Northamptonshire County Council, as part of the Body of Persons Approval (BOPA), by March 23rd on a spreadsheet template that will be sent to you.
+Schools entering pupils must agree to use absence code V when entering and to provide details of the children participating and supervising adults to North Northamptonshire Council, as part of our Body of Persons Approval (BOPA), by March 15th on the Group Participant Information form that will be sent to you.

 Private teachers and parents/carers should be aware that your pupil/child will need a performance licence, if they are not entered by their school, should their class be scheduled in school hours.
 Application forms for a performance licence will be sent to the parents/carers of these competitors.

-Completed paper entry forms and fees to be sent to Entries Secretary no later than Friday January 17th 2020.
-Online entry will close on Monday January 20th.
+Online entry will close on Sunday January 21st.
 The Festival is under an obligation to the Performing Rights Society to provide accurate details of all works performed.
 Therefore, it is vital that details of Own Choice items – title, composer/author and publisher are given when entering.